 3. Keep the Drain Lines Clear

 One of the best ways a homeowner can keep their drain lines flowing is to run white vinegar through the part of the drain running outside of the air handler.
-If you have problems with excessive mold buildup in the condensate lines, flushing the pipes with vinegar can reduce your risks of a drain pan overflow.
+If you have problems with excessive mold buildup in the condensate lines, flushing the pipes with vinegar can reduce the risk of a drain pan overflow.

-Pour a cup or so of vinegar into the drain lines to loosen any clogs and kill mold.
-Flush the lines with fresh water, and ensure the water flows smoothly down and out of the drain lines.
-Always replace the cap on the condensate drain vent after you clean the lines.
+Pour a cup of vinegar into the drain lines to loosen clogs and kill mold.
+Flush the lines with fresh water and ensure the water flows smoothly down and out.
+Always replace the condensate drain vent cap after cleaning the lines.

 4. Schedule Routine Inspection of AC Drainage